xo/usql/README.md

 ## Related Projects

-* [dburl][4] - a Go package providing a standard, URL style mechanism for parsing and opening database connection URLs
+* [dburl][dburl] - a Go package providing a standard, URL style mechanism for parsing and opening database connection URLs
-* [xo][6] - a command-line tool to generate Go code from a database schema
+* [xo][xo] - a command-line tool to generate Go code from a database schema

 ## TODO